Above the Falls River Stewards — N & NE Minneapolis

 Sheridan Memorial Park

 In the summer of 2014 FMR volunteers installed numerous native plants in a strategically planned raingarden in one of Northeast Minneapolis's newest parks, Sheridan Memorial.
 Raingardens help to filter runoff pollution from nearby roads, parking lots and industrial sites, as well as create habitat for local butterflies and bees.
-FMR looks forward to tending the raingarden in 2015 and is proud to partner with Sheridan Neighborhood Organization, the Minneapolis Park & Recreation Board and other local agencies on this newly created riverfront park.
-(Check out the lovely event photos by Rich Wahls on our flickr album!)
+FMR looks forward to watching the raingarden grow and tending to it over the years.
+We're also proud to partner with Sheridan Neighborhood Organization, the Minneapolis Park & Recreation Board and other local agencies on this newly created riverfront park.

 Ole Olson Park

-FMR also works with youth and neighborhood groups at Bottineau, Waite and other local parks.
-Thanks to our involved partners and funders we are actively growing the Above the Falls program and look forward to developing plans for further educational and hands-on restoration events at additional locations.
+FMR also works with youth and neighborhood groups at James Rice Park, Bassett's Creek Park and other local parks.
+Thanks to our involved partners and funders we are actively growing the Above the Falls program and look forward to developing plans for further educational and hands-on restoration events at additional locations

 Youth and group events

-So far in 2015, FMR partnered with local teachers and youth — including students at Edison High School and in the Northeast 4-H Club — to stencil storm drains in their community, organize cleanups and participate in local habitat restoration projects such as invasive species removals.
-We also had the privilege of cleaning up the riverfront with First Lutheran Church, Bottineau Neighborhood Organization and Symantec corporation.
+FMR partners with local schools, youth groups, churches, businesses, corporate volunteer groups and community organizations to stencil storm drains in their community, organize cleanups and participate in local habitat restoration projects such as invasive species removals.
 If you know of a local youth, church or scout group, or a summer or after-school program in need of an active and educational outing that serves the river, please let us know!

 Stay in touch!

 If you'd like to be notified of future events Above the Falls in North and Northeast Minneapolis, please let us know!
-Contact Amy Kilgore, email@example.com, 651-222-2193 x31.
+Contact Volunteer & Outreach Coordinator Sophie Downey at email@example.com, 651-222-2193 x27.
 Thanks and we look forward to being in touch!